John Swinney: Personal life

-Swinney married Lorna King in 1991 and the marriage was legally dissolved in 2000.
+Swinney married Lorna King on 30 November 1991 in Bishopbriggs and the marriage was legally dissolved in 2000.
 They had two children: Judith, born in 1994, and Stuart, born in 1996.
 The couple divorced after the Daily Record revealed King had an affair with a married nursery teacher.
 The marriage was subsequently annulled by the Roman Rota in order that Swinney be allowed to marry in the Catholic Church, to which his second wife belongs.

 Swinney married Elizabeth Quigley, a BBC News Scotland reporter, on 26 July 2003 at St Peter's Church, Edinburgh.
 Quigley was diagnosed with multiple sclerosis in 2000.
 In 2010, she gave birth to Swinney's third child, Matthew.
 They live in Woodside, Perth and Kinross.
+Between 2003 and 2011, Swinney owned a second home on Hermitage Terrace in Morningside, Edinburgh.
+At the time of its purchase for £355,000, it was reported as the most expensive second home bought by an MSP using parliamentary allowances.
+Swinney sold the property in 2011 for £430,000 following changes to the expenses system in the wake of the Westminster expenses scandal, making a reported profit of around £75,000.

 Swinney is a member of the Church of Scotland and has described himself as "a man of deep Christian faith".
 However, he has clashed with his party colleague Kate Forbes due to her religious views (Forbes is a member of the Free Church of Scotland, a smaller and more conservative religious group).

 Swinney was appointed to the Privy Council on 10 July 2024, entitling him to be styled "The Right Honourable" for life.